PLACES AVAILABLE THIS SEPTEMBER. PLEASE CALL 0121 476 1181

 Students may also enter with up to 90 level 7 credits via the Recognition of Prior Learning (RPL).
 The MA Education is open to graduates who are professionally engaged in an educational setting and/or graduates who have an interest in educational issues.

 N.B.
 A minimum of 180 credits are required to complete the MA Education.
-The above fees are per individual 30 credit module.

-*Fees shown are for 2018/19 and 2019/20 academic years.
+*Fees shown are for 2019/20 academic years.
 The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.
 It is anticipated that such increases would be linked to RPI (the Retail Price Index excluding mortgage interest payments).

 Newman alumni are eligible for a 10% discount when enrolling onto a full Masters degree programme if they have completed a full honours degree, full PGCE or full Masters programme at Newman.
 Staff employed in partner schools and colleges (which take our trainees on placement) are also eligible for a 10% discount on the MA Education programme.
 The 10% discount cannot be used in conjunction with each other.